Are you looking for more simplicity in life? Here are 20 of my favourite minimalist living tips that will help you get started.

 - Are you paying off debt or saving for something special?

 Be as specific as possible.
-The more clarity you have about why you want to embrace minimalism, the easier it will be to stay focused and motivated.
+The more clarity you have about why simplicity is important, the easier it will be to stay focused and motivated.

 SET A SIMPLE MINIMALISM GOAL